Heat Up Your Garden With Colorful Kale

 "So you see," says James, "ornamental kales aren't what they used to be.
 These days they're different, bold, and exciting or - said another way - kales are cool."

-Chiles are easy to grow if you have a warm windowsill or a hot, sunny patio.
-Sow seeds in spring and you can look forward to...
+Chiles are easy to grow in a pot if you have a warm windowsill or a hot, sunny patio.
+Sow seeds in spring and you can look...